VasuML07/speech-to-image/README.md

 The generated image is displayed instantly

-User can download the result as PNG or PDF
+User can download the output as PNG or PDF

-All processing happens locally on the user’s machine, ensuring predictability and privacy.
+All processing happens locally on the user’s machine, ensuring predictability, privacy, and reproducibility.

 🆚 Comparison with Cloud AI Tools
 Feature	This Project	ChatGPT / Gemini